Satt0/caching-with-redis/README.md

 >     - Promise: suitable for this solution
 >     - Express: use as example RESTFul server. can be any frameworks
 ## Implementation
+> This implementation focus on the caching technique.
+Redis, database, api setups are pretty simple and not production ready.
 ### Setup Cache class with redis connection

 ```js